-It comes in various colors, including red, sable, fawn, black and tan, and Tri-coloured (black, tan, and white).
-It also comes in a variety of patterns, including roan and white markings.
+It comes in various colors: red, sable, fawn, black and tan, and Tri-coloured (black, tan, and white).
+It also comes in various patterns, including roan and white markings.
 The overall look is a small dog with a long body, short legs, and a fox-like face.

 The Cardigan Welsh Corgi has a more diverse color palette than the Pembroke Welsh Corgi as it comes in blues, browns, reds, speckled, and tri-colored.
 It has a more powerful body than the Pembroke Welsh Corgi, with a mane of fur around its neck that can be trimmed to create many different styles.

 The Papillon comes in various colors, including black, white, or red markings on a solid background or sable markings on a solid background.
 It has large, erect ears and a fox-like face.

 Papillon and Corgi mixes will have a similar appearance to their parents’ breeds.
 Although, they may take on the traits of one parent more than the other.

 These dogs will be small but powerful, with long bodies and short legs.
 They will have a fox-like face and erect ears, just like a Corgi.
 However, they may also be energetic and playful, like a Papillon.

 These dogs are intelligent and may require extensive training to reduce their willfulness.
 They can be difficult to housebreak as they have very small bladders but are likely to be quick learners with positive reinforcement.

 Papillon German Shepherd Mixes are lively and intelligent dogs.
 These mixes are quick learners, so training should be gentle but firm.
 They have the great concentration for activities such as fly-ball or agility.